YAMANA ENTERS INTO ARRANGEMENT - GuruFocus.com

 VANCOUVER, BC and TORONTO, Nov.
 8, 2022

 VANCOUVER, BC and TORONTO, Nov.
 8, 2022 /PRNewswire/ - Pan American Silver Corp.
 (TSX: PAAS) (Nasdaq: PAAS) ("Pan American") and Agnico Eagle Mines Limited (TSX: AEM) (NYSE: AEM) ("Agnico Eagle") are pleased to announce that Yamana Gold Inc. ("Yamana") has executed and delivered the arrangement agreement (the "Pan American-Agnico Agreement") providing for our previously announced definitive binding offer dated November 4, 2022 (the "Pan American-Agnico Transaction") pursuant to which Pan American would acquire all of the issued and outstanding common shares of Yamana (the "Yamana Shares") and Yamana would sell certain subsidiaries and partnerships which hold Yamana's interests in its Canadian assets to Agnico Eagle, including the Canadian Malartic mine.
 See Pan American's and Agnico Eagle's joint press release of November 4, 2022 for a detailed description of the Pan American-Agnico Transaction.
-A copy of the November 4, 2022 press release is available at: Pan American and Agnico Eagle Deliver Definitive Binding Offer to Acquire Yamana.
+A copy of the November 4, 2022 press release is available at: https://www.panamericansilver.com/news/pan-american-and-agnico-eagle-deliver-definitive-binding-offer-to-acquire-yamana/

 The Yamana board of directors (the "Yamana Board") had previously determined that the Pan American-Agnico Transaction constitutes a "Yamana Superior Proposal" as defined in the arrangement agreement dated May 31, 2022 between Gold Fields Limited ("Gold Fields") and Yamana (the "Gold Fields Agreement").
 Yamana entered into the Pan American-Agnico Agreement following receipt of written notice that Gold Fields waived its right-to-match under the Gold Fields Agreement.
 Gold Fields, however, has not terminated the Gold Fields Agreement and Yamana is not yet legally permitted to do so.